eswarren18/roamio/README.md

 **Features include:**
 - **User Accounts**: Create a new account or sign in to an existing one.
 - **Trip Management**: Set up and organize multiple trips, each containing its own itinerary.
-- **Event Scheduling**: Add and manage events, flights, and lodging details for each trip.
+- **Event Scheduling**: Add and manage Events, Flights, and Lodging details for each trip.
-- **Interactive Map**: Explore points of interest via an integrated Google Maps API, right inside the application.
+- **Interactive Map**: Explore points of interest via an integrated Google Maps API, right inside the application!
 <br>

 ## FastAPI API Endpoints